Hpa An – the town

 22 kilometres south east of Hpa An you can find the stunning Sadan Cave, which opens into a gigantic cavern filled with Buddhas and pagodas and can be walked all the way through to the other side, under the mountain.
 It is truly impressive, and returning you can take a small wooden ferry back under the mountain for K1500 per person, making for a lovely circuit.

 Closer to Hpa An are Kaw Ka Taung caves and pool ; the swimming area here provides an opportunity to wind down and cool off after a day of exploring, and offers lovely views of the surrounding rice paddies and mountains (although, being a popular spot with locals, it can get busy).
-There are also a number of restaurants here that serve great local and Thai food and it is possible to go kayaking in surrounding paddy fields, with guided village visits - see Travel Hub section further down this page for more info.
+There are also a number of restaurants here that serve great local and Thai food and it is possible to go kayaking in surrounding paddy fields when they're flooded, with guided village visits - see Travel Hub section further down this page for more info.

 Other caves in the area include Yathaypyan and Kawgun, which are situated on the west side of the Thanlwin river; all the caves are picturesque and hold substantial religious and historical value (details are written in English at the entrances to the caves).